- Racket Business

 No, I do not need to wear a hijab in daily life here.
 I can wear leggings and and tshirt to train and coach.
 You do want to be more modest when going to the malls, and wear a head scarf when going to the Mosques.

-Then I asked to give our readers an idea of what kind of pay to expect in Oman and whether housing was included.
-Her reply:
+Can you give our readers an idea of what kind of pay to expect in Oman, and is housing included?

 Yes, I have accommodation provided.
 It’s a studio apartment in a great location in Muscat.
 Free transportation from a colleague until I get an Omani license.
 We are paid in Rials here.
 I have a salary each month plus commission.
 All I need to pay for now is groceries, and anything else I may like on my own.